 It’s clear that Ubisoft is not afraid to reinvent the wheel when it comes to its flagship franchise, and Infinity looks to bring something new for fans to experience once again.
 Infinity has been described as a hub platform through which players will be able to launch and play games from the AC catalog.
 The game’s executive producer, Marc-Alexis Côté also stated in an IGN interview that the game “is something that will evolve over time.”

 Without further ado, here’s everything we know about Assassin’s Creed Infinity so far.

 - Is there an Assassin’s Creed Infinity release date?

 - Which platforms will Assassin’s Creed Infinity 2022 be on?

+That’s everything we know about Assassin’s Creed Infinity so far!
 For more upcoming releases, be sure to check out our hubs below:

 The Elder Scrolls 6 | GTA 6 | God of War: Ragnarok | Wolverine | Spider-Man 2 | Forspoken | Wonder Woman | Avatar Frontiers of Pandora | Sonic Frontiers | Dragon Age 4 | Legend of Zelda: Tears of the Kingdom | The Witcher 3 next-gen patch | The Witcher remake | Silent Hill f